OctopusDeploy/blog/blog/2023-07/script-editor-uplift/index.md

 The new script editor provides an improved experience.
 It's now easier for you to read and edit your code in the Octopus product.

 We’d love to hear your feedback on this update and to learn how you use the script editor.
 Do you prefer to edit code directly in Octopus, or copy and paste it in from somewhere else?
-Let us know by sharing your feedback.
+Let us know in our feedback survey.

 <span><a class="btn btn-success" href="https://octopusdeploy.typeform.com/to/bJfRWHyf">Share your feedback</a></span>